 Edward Clark was disgusted with himself.

 It was one thing to do a man a favor.
-It was another entirely to crowd around the banks of the river, shoulder to shoulder with shouting men, jostling for position.
-And for what reason?
+It was another entirely to take it this far—for Edward to shoulder his way through the shouting crowd on the banks of the river, jostling with other men for position.
+And for what purpose?
 So he could see a pair of boats come around the bend of the Thames?
-He hadn’t even known he was acquainted with one member of the Cambridge crew until he’d glanced at a newspaper that morning.
+He hadn’t even known he was acquainted with a member of the Cambridge crew until he’d glanced at a newspaper this morning.

 And yet here he was.
 Waiting.
 Like everyone around him, he leaned forward intently.
-Like them, his breath caught when he first saw a boat.
+Like them, he caught his breath when he glimpsed the first boat.
 But the crew on board was attired in dark blue, and cries of “Oxford, Oxford!” rose in a tumultuous roar around him.
-He sank back on his heels—but in the next instant, another boat came into view, manned by men in light blue.
+He sank back on his heels—but before he had a chance to relax, another boat came into view, rowed by men in light blue.
 Competing shouts rang out.

 Edward didn’t cheer.
 He focused on the Cambridge boat intently.

 It had been almost a decade since he’d seen Stephen Shaughnessy.
 Back then, Stephen had been a boy.
 An annoyance, as ever-present as a mosquito.
 Edward had expected to feel a wave of nostalgia when the man came into sight.
 Maybe the bitter tug of guilt.

 But he couldn’t put a name to the feelings that assailed him—dark, indistinct things that pulled at him uncomfortably, leaving his muscles tensed and a phantom itch in his smallest finger.
 They weren’t proper emotions at all.
 He had only the sense that it was about to storm, and yet there wasn’t a cloud in the sky.